Dawn of the Peck: Plot

-While the Warf is preparing for the town festival a Carny accidentally gets his hand stuck with the caged birds meant for the festival causing the birds to start biting on it resulting in the carny losing a few fingers.
+While the Wharf is preparing for the town festival a Carny accidentally gets his hand stuck with the caged birds meant for the festival causing the birds to start biting on it resulting in the carny losing a few fingers.

 Linda and the kids decide that they would prefer to spend Thanksgiving at the Wonder Wharf pier for the first annual "Turk-tacular Turkey Town Festival," leaving Bob hurt and spitefully swearing off Thanksgiving completely this year, despite it being his favorite holiday.
 Linda plans to attend the festival's "Turkey Trot," a marathon where the runners run alongside turkeys, à la the Running of the Bulls.
 Teddy joins her for the run while the Belcher siblings ride the spinning teacups ride along with the Pesto twins and Regular Size Rudy, overseen by Wonder Wharf staff member, Mickey.
 The festival is sponsored by Calvin Fischoeder and his brother Felix, who has incompetently failed to get enough turkeys for the run, and substituted by mixing the turkeys with an assortment of other farm animal birds.

 At the start of the race, the turkeys, geese, ducks, and chickens are released, but they are unnaturally aggressive and begin attacking the runners and anyone nearby.
 They soon overrun the Wonder Wharf as Calvin and Felix quickly leave, and Linda is knocked unconscious by a one-eyed turkey dubbed "Cyclops."
 She wakes up inside the Wonder Wharf's Fun House with Teddy, who dragged her to safety.
 He explains that as a boy, he spent a summer on a turkey farm and learned a lot about them.
 The birds' aggressiveness is due to their pecking order being thrown into chaos after being mixed together with different bird species and humans.
 He explains that normally, a head bird would establish dominance by pecking the others, but without a clear pecking order, they are running amok and pecking everything around them.
 Linda realizes that her kids are still riding the rides and she and Teddy encounter Mickey, who admits that he left her kids and their friends on the still-running teacup ride and fled after being attacked by birds.
 The three of them go to rescue the kids.
 Calvin and Felix discuss the disaster outside Wonder Wharf but are caught arguing during a news broadcast, exposing the disaster as their fault.